Teaching English in Germany: Top 12 Festivals and Cultural Highlights

 Get Germany TEFL Guide

-The reasons to live and teach English in Germany are many.
-From the outstanding landscapes of Bavaria and the beer halls of Munich to the historic monuments of Berlin and the charm of Heidelberg, Germany is a country rich with culture, history, and stunning natural beauty.
-If you seek to experience medieval castles, grand palaces, exquisite gardens, and picturesque villages, you will find it all in Germany.
+There are a multitude of reasons to live and teach English in Germany.
+From the outstanding landscapes of Bavaria and the beer halls of Munich to the historic monuments of Berlin and the charm of Heidelberg, Germany is rich in culture, history, and stunning natural beauty.
+If you're looking for medieval castles, grand palaces, exquisite gardens, and picturesque villages, you will find it all in this vast country.

-Germany also is widely recognized as one of the world's great centers of beer brewing and drinking.
-The nation is home to more than 1,200 breweries, which produce dazzling variety of beers in the world.
+Germany is widely recognized as one of the world's great beer brewing and drinking centers.
+The nation is home to more than 1,200 breweries, which produce a dazzling variety of beer worldwide.
 Since the 16th century, the German beer industry has been regulated by the “German Beer Purity Law.”
-Known as the Reinheitsgebot, the standards have traditionally limited ingredients in German beer to barley, water and hops (though some regional beers do include wheat).
-According to the World Health Organization, Germany, a country of 81 million of people, is one of the leading countries in beer consumption.
+Known as the Reinheitsgebot, the standards have traditionally limited ingredients in German beer to barley, water, and hops (though some regional beers do include wheat).
+Even with this historic law in place, you can find many different kinds of beers to try depending on where you are, from Hefeweizen to Kölsch.
+According to the World Health Organization, Germany, a country of 83.8 million people, is one of the leading countries in beer consumption.
 Downing 110 liters per capita each year, Germans rank 3rd in the world in beer consumption behind only the Czech Republic and Ireland.

 teach English in germany compressed